aliqajar/data_ingestion_pipeline/README.md

 2. Skip tests that depend on unavailable services
 3. Test REST endpoints without depending on message broker functionality

-This approach ensures tests can run in environments where some dependencies might not be fully available or properly configured.
+This approach ensures tests can run in environments where some dependencies might not be fully available or properly configured. "# data_ingestion_pipeline"